You can join Blender Studio for €11.50/month and get access to all of our training & film content instantly!

 However, I'd like to know if I could write that in just one line.

 @Roland Gsell: the returned value of an operator will always be of this form, so you can't write what you want in one line.
-I would also suggest using
+I would also suggest using steve = bpy.context.active_object

-instead of usingselected_objects[0]
+instead of using selected_objects[0]

 .
-If later the active object changes,steve
+If later the active object changes, steve

-will still point to the circle object you added.@Dr. Sybren: Thanks!
+@Dr. Sybren: Thanks!
 The strange thing is that python autocompleted activ... to active_objects - so I thought there's no single object to work with.

 Maybe that's sort of a zsh autocompletion and I'm more the bash-guy ;-) I can't try it out at the moment, my Blender is rendering some stuff...